n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 22 - Advent of Cyber 2021.md

 ### Question-6
 [Top](#TOC)

-Finally, we are told to get the last flag and hinted that the locaiton of the clue is given to us in the deobfuscated [PowerShell](../../../../Tools,%20Binaries,%20and%20Programs/Windows/PowerShell.md) script.
+Finally, we are told to get the last flag and hinted that the location of the clue is given to us in the deobfuscated [PowerShell](../../../../Tools,%20Binaries,%20and%20Programs/Windows/PowerShell.md) script.
 The script they are referring to is the dump from `stream 8` we already analyzed.
 Recall that it was attempting to extract files from the `Pictures/Grinch2021` directory?
 Head there and you'll see a `PNG` file that contains our flag.

 ![Final Flag](AoC-2021_Photos/Day_22/06_AoC_Day_20_01-09-22-Final-Flag.png)